 Origo is an Icelandic IT company listed on the Nasdaq OMX Iceland stock exchange.
 The company employs over 500 people, offering IT solutions ranging from hardware, software, consultancy and technical services.
-In addition to its Icelandic operations, Sweedish-based Applicon and Tempo Solutions operate as fully owned subsidiaries.
+In addition to its Icelandic operations, Sweedish-based Applicon AB and Tempo Solutions operate as fully owned subsidiaries.

 Origo 2017 Financials

 In 2017, the company generated approximately 15 billion ISK ($140m) in revenues, 1 billion ISK ($9,3m) in EBIDTA and 430 million ISK ($4m) in net profits, with a debt/equity ration of 42%.